 Do you have one plant that you are just in love with and want to create replicas of for eternity?
 Well, lucky you!
 Cloning may still be controversial when it comes to humans but you can clone your plants at home without getting a sideways stare down.

 Why Should I Clone My Plants?

 Cloning is also referred to as asexual reproduction and creates genetic copies of the “mother” plant.
-If you have a particular strain you have grown that is resilient against pests, produces dense flowers, has a high cannabanoid profile and delicious flavor then why would you not want to replicate it over and over again?
-Propagating your favorite strain is a great way to save money on buying new crops, to stabilize your growing environment and grow the true cream of the crop.
+If you have a particular plant you have grown that is resilient against pests, produces dense flowers, has a high terpene profile and delicious flavor then why would you not want to replicate it over and over again?
+Propagating your favorite plant is a great way to save money on buying new crops, to stabilize your growing environment and grow the true cream of the crop.